“I Don’t Like My Teen’s Girlfriend — What Should I Do?”

 “My son is dating the most awful girl.
 Why can’t I get him to see that?”
 “I really don’t like my daughter’s boyfriend.
 How can I make her break up with him?”
-Many parents contact the 1-on-1 Coaching team every week asking questions about how to get their son or daughter to stop seeing the person they are dating.
+Many parents contact the parent coaching team every week asking questions about how to get their son or daughter to stop seeing the person they are dating.
 So just what do you do when your son or daughter is seeing someone you don’t like?
 Many parents are tempted to outright forbid their child from continuing to date the person.
 This isn’t something we would advise doing, though, because it usually isn’t effective.
 Forbidding your son or daughter from seeing someone can actually have the opposite effect because it can in a sense “romanticize” the relationship.
 (Anyone who knows the story of Romeo and Juliet can understand how this could happen!)

 It’s usually more effective instead to limit the amount of time they can spend together.
 You would do this the same way you would limit time spent in other activities, such as hanging out with friends or going to the mall.
 It can also be helpful to have them spend time together at your house.
 As unpleasant as this may sound, it does allow you the opportunity of being able to supervise their time together.